Sivaranjani (film)

 Sivaranjani is 1978 Indian Telugu-language musical drama film written and directed by Dasari Narayana Rao.
-The film is about a village girl Sivaranjani who goes on to become a famous film actress, played by Jayasudha.
+The film stars Jayasudha, Hari Prasad, and Mohan Babu.
+The film is about a village girl Sivaranjani who goes on to become a famous film actress.
 It was remade in Tamil as Natchathiram in 1980.

 Plot

 The film is about a village girl Sivaranjani (Jayasudha), who goes on to become a famous film actress.
 A small town man, Hari Prasad forms her fan club and starts admiring her.
 Sivaranjani starts finding her true love in this man.
 She gives up her career as a film actress, escapes the trauma of limelight and wants to settle down with Hari Prasad.
 However, Nirmallamma and Subhashini approach Jayasudha to convince her not to marry the boy.
 Sivaranjani sacrifices her life so that the boy and Subhashini can marry.